Our research is editorially independent but we may earn a commission for purchases made through our links.

 Brussels is a must for anyone with a sweet tooth.
 The capital and largest city of Belgium has also been called the “Chocolate Capital of the World.”
 It’s filled with chocolate shops – in fact, there are more chocolatiers here per square foot than in any other city across the globe.
 Brussels is also home to two of the biggest chocolate companies on the planet, Godiva and Leonidas.
 Some of the favorites include Passion Chocolat, Jean Galler, Wittamer and Pierre Marcolini, though you’ll find many lesser-known but just-as-good independent chocolate masters too.
 While you’re here, you won’t want to miss the Musee du Cocao et du Chocolate (Museum of Cocoa and Chocolate) where you can learn about the history of this delectable sweet and how it’s made.
 Mary, founded in 1919, is another not-to-be-missed spot as the grande dame of Belgian chocolate.
 This shop has been a favorite of the Belgian Royal Family since 1942, set just a short walk away from the palace.

 When it comes to chocolate, France also knows how to do it right.
 As one of the world’s gourmet capitals, it’s probably no surprise that there are more than 300 chocolate shops listed in the Parisian phonebook, including everything from charming independent boutiques to renowned chains and awarded artisan chocolatiers who’ve been recognized around the world for innovation and excellence.
 Dark chocolate is the specialty here, with the French capital hosting a new breed of chocolatiers noted for making miracles from cocoa beans using high-quality ingredients and original recipes.
-The world’s largest consumer chocolate show, held in conjunction with the World Chocolate Master Championships, takes place here every second year.
-The next one is scheduled for October 2015.
 Walking tours also offer the chance to taste your way around the city while learning about the history of chocolate too.

 Bariloche, a city in the province of Rio Negro in the foothills of the Andes on the southern shores of Nahuel Huapi Lake, draws travelers not only with its breathtaking scenery and Swiss-like atmosphere, but as a hub for artisanal ice cream, and increasingly, for its chocolate.
 The artisanal food and desert trend started here nearly a half-century ago when some of the locals realized they had access to an almost infinite variety of foods that weren’t yet reflected in the area’s gastronomy.
 Today, from regular chocolate bars to all types of fruit-stuffed chocolate, it’s a true paradise for any cocoa connoisseur.
 Just take a stroll through Calle Mitre, and discover an abundance of chocolate shops and factories where the sweet treat can be purchased for a fair price and most shopkeepers will be happy to answer any questions you have about the wonderful goods they’re selling.